peberanek/beanclerk/README.md

 Beanclerk is an extension for [Beancount](https://github.com/beancount/beancount) (a useful tool for managing personal finance), automating some areas not addressed by Beancount itself, namely:

 1. [_Network downloads_](https://beancount.github.io/docs/importing_external_data.html#automating-network-downloads): As some financial institutions start to provide access to their services via APIs, it is more convenient and less error-prone to use them instead of a manual download and multi-step import process from CSV (or similar) reports.
 Compared to these reports, APIs usually have a stable specification and provide transaction IDs, making the importing process (e.g. checking for duplicates) much easier.
 Therefore, inspired by Beancount [Importer Protocol](https://beancount.github.io/docs/importing_external_data.html#writing-an-importer), Beanclerk proposes a simple [API Importer Protocol](https://github.com/peberanek/beanclerk/blob/main/beanclerk/importers/__init__.py) that aims to support any compatible API.
-2. [_Automated categorization_](https://beancount.github.io/docs/importing_external_data.html#automatic-categorization): With growing number of new transactions, manual categorization quickly becomes repetitive, boring and therefore error-prone.
+1. [_Automated categorization_](https://beancount.github.io/docs/importing_external_data.html#automatic-categorization): With growing number of new transactions, manual categorization quickly becomes repetitive, boring and therefore error-prone.
 So, why not to leave the hard part for machines and then just tweak the details?
     * As the first step, Beanclerk provides a way to define rules for automated categorization.
     * The future step is to augment it by machine-learning capabilities (e.g. via integration of the [Smart Importer](https://github.com/beancount/smart_importer)).
 (Btw, it might be also interesting to use machine-learning to discover hidden patterns or to provide predictions about our financial behavior.)
+1. _Automatic insertion of new transactions_: Beanclerk _appends_ new transactions to the Beancount input file (i.e. the ledger) defined in the configuration.
+It saves the step of doing this manually.
+(I don't care about the precise position of new transactions in the ledger because reporting tools like [Fava](https://github.com/beancount/fava) can sort them out anyway.)
+Consider to keep your ledger under a version control (e.g. via Git) to make any changes transparent and easy to review.

+**Beanclerk is still a rather 'rough' prototype.** You may encounter some unhandled exceptions and the API may change significantly in the future.

+**Beanclerk is currently tested on Linux only.**

 ### Existing importers